quantophile/blog/mathsummaries/content/post/c++_in_practice-part-1.md

 Every constructor of the derived class always starts by invoking a constructor of the base class.
 And that base class constructor then invokes the constructor of its base class, and so on.

 *Remark.* You cannot initialize the member variables of a base class in the initialization list for the derived class constructor.
-Not even if thos members are public or protected.
+Not even if those members are public or protected.

 ```cpp
 #include <iostream>